-The revised policy is specially designed to keep developing member countries, development partners, civil society, people affected by ADB projects, academics, media, the private sector, and other key stakeholders increasingly abreast of ADB activities and to provide added platforms for seeking their views.
-This will create the kind of two-way information exchange crucial to building mutual understanding and trust that forms the foundation of solid partnerships and development effectiveness.
+The policy is specially designed to keep developing member countries, development partners, civil society, people affected by ADB projects, academics, media, the private sector, and other key stakeholders increasingly abreast of ADB activities and to provide added platforms for seeking their views.
+This creates the kind of two-way information exchange crucial to building mutual understanding and trust that forms the foundation of solid partnerships and development effectiveness.

-Among the key principles promoted are
+Among the key principles promoted are:

-Reaching affected people.
 ADB's public communications policy strengthens disclosure of information to affected people and other stakeholders, including women, the poor, and other vulnerable groups.
 It provides that information be given to them in a form and language they can understand, and is disclosed early enough for them to provide meaningful inputs into project design and implementation.